My Sweeten Story: A Family Finds Home Again in Hudson Heights

 MASTER BEDROOM RESOURCES: Wall paint in Silver Gray, #2131-60: Benjamin Moore.

 MASTER BATHROOM RESOURCES: Floor tile in Carrara 3″ hexagons and shower floor tile in Carrara 1″ hexagons and 12×24 composition glazed ceramic CP01 Gesso gloss: Daltile.
-Purist hardware and fixtures; Vibrant Moderne brushed sink; vanity mirror and medicine cabinet: Kohler.
-Utramax ll toilet: Toto.
+Kohler Purist hardware and fixtures; Vibrant Moderne brushed sink; vanity mirror and medicine cabinet: Appliances Connection.
+Toto Utramax ll toilet: Appliances Connection.
 Lighting: Rejuvenation.

 SECOND BATHROOM RESOURCES: Floor tile in Anthracite Hex Disc series and wall tile 4×8 subway in white: Daltile.
-Purist hardware and fixtures in matte black; Poplin vanity in khaki; White oak sink; Bellwether bathtub; Vanity mirror and medicine cabinet: Kohler.
-Utramax ll toilet: Toto.
+Kohler Purist hardware and fixtures in matte black; Poplin vanity in khaki; White oak sink; Bellwether bathtub; Vanity mirror and medicine cabinet: Appliances Connection.
+Toto Utramax ll toilet: Appliances Connection.
 Lighting: West Elm.